pl-ds-dict/pl-ds-dict.github.com/README.md

 - gather Polish equivalents of Data Science-related terms **already being used**
 - discuss and determine best practices - what to translate and how

+#### TODO

+This project is in a very early stage.
+Pull requests are preferred to criticism.

+Other than adding new words and improving old ones, the following issues seem to be important:

+- improving the layout - better placement of things, aesthetics, etc. Knowledge of Hugo might be useful - e.g. maybe the `ananke` theme is not necessary?
+- adding some JS to make the table searchable and sortable (purely client-side)

 #### Why not just use English terms everywhere?